Miramac/node-office-script/readme.md

 ```
 # Synchronous API
 ## Presentation([path]);
 If path exists the presentation will be open.
-If `path` not exists, an allready open presentation with the name of `path` will be ussed.
-If `path` is missing or `null`, the active presentation is ussed.
+If `path` not exists, an allready open presentation with the name of `path` will be used.
+If `path` is missing or `null`, the active presentation is used.
 ### Property methods
 * .name() `String readonly` Presentation name
 * .path() `String readonly` Presentation path